Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Then she’d added a privacy screen when she realized they felt much the same way about her music.

-*♫I, I feel like fuckin' somethin', But we could be corny, fuck it, Sugar, I ain't no dummy, dummy, I like to say, what if, but if, We could kiss and just cut the rubbish, Then I might be onto something…♪*
+*♫I, I feel like fuckin' somethin', But we could be corny, fuck it, Sugar, I ain't no dummy, dummy, I like to say, what if, but if, We could kiss and just cut the rubbish, Then I might be onto something...♪*

 Plus, it filtered out the headbanging, ear-bursting sonic *assault* they listened to down in the converted cargo hold.